-If you saw a flower, plant or tree today, enjoyed beautiful landscaping in a park, walked over turf grass or played on a basketball, football or golf course then chances are you benefitted from the work of a horticulturist during your day.
+If you saw a flower, plant, or tree today, enjoyed beautiful landscaping in a park, walked over turf grass, or played on a basketball, football, or golf course then chances are you benefited from the work of a horticulturist during your day.
 While other LISD TECH Center agri-science programs focus on staple crops, Horticulture is the study of creative and sustainable solutions to use plants and plant research to enhance personal health and the quality of life.
-Whether you want to work in a lab, a field, a floral shop, at an arboretum, a botanical garden, in plant research or on the golf course, the possibilities in Horticulture are plentiful.
+Whether you want to work in a lab, a field, a floral shop, at an arboretum, a botanical garden, in plant research, or on the golf course, the possibilities in Horticulture are plentiful.

 To Be Successful